ietf-wg-acme/acme/draft-ietf-acme-acme.md

 describes the message formats used by the function, and the order in which messages are sent.

+In all HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.

+ACME servers that are intended to be generally accessible need to use Cross-Origin Resource Sharing (CORS) in order to be accessible from browser-based clients {{W3C.CR-cors-20130129}}.
+Such servers SHOULD set the Access-Control-Allow-Origin header field to the value "*".

+Binary fields in the JSON objects used by ACME are encoded using base64url encoding described in [RFC4648] Section 5, according to the profile specified in JSON Web Signature [RFC7515] Section 2.
+This encoding uses a URL safe character set.
+Trailing '=' characters MUST be stripped.

+## Request Authentication

 All ACME requests with a non-empty body MUST encapsulate the body in a JWS object, signed using the account key pair.
 The server MUST verify the JWS before processing the request.
 (For readability, however, the examples below omit this encapsulation.)
 Encapsulating request bodies in JWS provides a simple authentication of requests by way of key continuity.

+JWS objects sent in ACME requests MUST meet the following additional criteria:

+* The JWS MUST use the Flattened JSON Serialization
+* The JWS MUST be encoded using UTF-8
+* The JWS Header or Protected Header MUST include "alg" and "jwk" fields
+* The JWS MUST NOT have the value "none" in its "alg" field
+* The JWS Protected Header MUST include the "nonce" field (defined below)

 Note that this implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.